Tech leads crisis-driven M&A boom with $350 billion deal rush

 (Reuters) - Global M&A volumes are approaching $2 trillion for 2020, with technology making up almost a fifth of the total after mammoth deals such as SoftBank’s $40 billion sale of chipmaker Arm.

-Dealmaking has stepped up a gear in September, with Nvidia Corp NVDA.O on Monday announcing the purchase of Arm from Japan's SoftBank 9984.T.
+Dealmaking has stepped up a gear in September, with Nvidia Corp on Monday announcing the purchase of Arm from Japan’s SoftBank.

-Others are coming thick and fast, with Verizon VZ.N buying Mexican mobile phones provider Tracfone AMXL.MX for $6.25 billion and Gilead Sciences GILD.O to acquire biotech firm Immunomedics IMMU.O for $21 billion.
+Others are coming thick and fast, with Verizon buying Mexican mobile phones provider Tracfone for $6.25 billion and Gilead Sciences to acquire biotech firm Immunomedics for $21 billion.

 Such waves are characteristic after downturns, but Refinitiv data shows 2020’s $1.97 trillion total of deals announced so far exceeds $1.26 trillion and $1.6 trillion during the same period in 2009 and 2010 respectively, after the 2008 financial crisis.